spsforks/ziglang-zig-wiki/zig-cc-compatibility-with-clang.md

 More context and reasoning [here](https://github.com/ziglang/zig/issues/11194#issuecomment-1071922540).

+## Default use of link-time-optimization (LTO)

+`zig cc` enables LTO by default, which can significantly affect the duration of the linking step.
+That can be avoided by passing `-fno-lto` to the CFLAGS at the expense of a lesser-optimized artifact.

 # How to see the differences between clang and zig cc?

 To compile/link ELF binaries, `zig cc` uses two underlying sub-commands under